amoe/pglocate/README.md

 # pglocate

+**Note**: I am no longer using this program.
+I have switched to [plocate](https://plocate.sesse.net/) which does much the same thing, only without using PostgreSQL tables for an index.
+It's available in your local Debian repository.

 It provides a faster version of `locate` that uses PostgreSQL's trigram index for substring searching.
 On low-CPU servers this can be significantly faster than the standard 'locate' tool.
 It should be faster in all cases, but whether